Mayjeye-Studios-LLC/QueryForge/Readme.md

 # QueryForge

 QueryForge is a lightweight, JSON-centric query system designed for seamless integration with SQLite in games and other lightweight applications.
 Its primary goal is to simplify database interactions with intuitive query-building, JSON responses, and support for nested subqueries and relationships.
+Made specifically for Unity

 ## Features